celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 }
 ```

-This modifier is checking that the `msg.sender` is the contract itself.
-This is not what we want in our constructor function.
-We want to allow anyone to call this function.
-So there is different way to solve the issue, we could paste in the logic of the `changeThreshold` function in the constructor function, or we could make a private `_changeThreshold` function that will not use the `onlyThis` modifier.
-Let's do the second option.
+This modifier checks that `msg.sender` is the contract itself.
+This is not what we want in our constructor function, as we want to allow anyone to call this function.
+There are different ways to solve this issue.
+We could either paste the logic of the `changeThreshold` function in the constructor function or create a private `_changeThreshold` function that does not use the `onlyThis` modifier.
+Let's go with the second option.

-One thing we don't want to do, to fix the issue, will be to simply remove the `onlyThis` modifier.
-This will allow anyone to call the `changeThreshold` function, and we don't want that.
-We want to allow anyone to call the constructor function, but we don't want to allow anyone to call the `changeThreshold` function.
+However, we must not simply remove the `onlyThis` modifier to fix the issue.
+Doing so would allow anyone to call the `changeThreshold` function, which is not what we want.
+Instead, we want to allow anyone to call the constructor function but not the `changeThreshold` function.

-So replace the `changeThreshold` function by the following code:
+To achieve this, we can replace the `changeThreshold` function with the following code:

 ```solidity
 function _changeThreshold(uint16 newThreshold) private {